hansheng-zhang/image_enhancement/Final_Report.md

 | **Retinex** | **15.41** | **0.58** | 28.00 | 0.848 |

 **Findings:**
-*   **Fidelity**: Retinex significantly outperforms CLAHE in terms of PSNR (+6.3 dB) and SSIM (+0.23).
+*   **Fidelity**: Retinex is better than CLAHE in terms of PSNR (+6.3 dB) and SSIM (+0.23).
 This indicates MSRCR is much more effective at recovering the underlying ground truth signal in extreme low-light conditions.
 *   **Speed**: CLAHE is extremely fast (2ms), making it suitable for 60fps real-time video processing.
-Retinex is computationally heavier (~0.85s), which may require optimization for real-time use.
+Retinex requires more time (~0.85s), which may require optimization for real-time use.

 #### B. iPhone Dataset Analysis (Real-World Unpaired)
 We evaluated performance on high-resolution smartphone photos.
 We compared two versions of Retinex: standard and with the **Contrast Stretch** optimization enabled.